Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Challenges and Opportunities of Multi-modal Machine Learning in Engineering Design

-As reviewed in the last section, the emergence of pre-trained semantic-visual representation, such as CLIP, has greatly promoted the development of cross-modal synthesis models.
-Although such pre-trained multi-modal representations support text- or image-guided syntheses of 2D visuals or 3D shapes for general purposes, they do not provide any implications specific to engineering design.
-That is, these pre-trained representations struggle to capture and reflect detailed design features, requirements, and descriptions properly, which may lead to invalid outcomes when applied to design evaluation, reasoning, and synthesis.
-For example, in Figure~\ref{fig:example}-A, the pre-trained model fails to understand the design requirement conveyed by ``planar linkage mechanism \emph{tracing a straight line}" and none of the generated linkage mechanisms meet the requirement.
-To better support engineering design tasks, the design community needs to adapt the existing pre-trained models by adding more domain knowledge to them or train new representation models on large design datasets to capture more domain-specific knowledge during learning multi-modal representations.
+In MMML, pre-trained multi-modal representations facilitate cross-modal co-learning, facilitating knowledge transfer from sample-rich modalities to sample-scarce modalities and mitigating data scarcity issues common in MMML for engineering design~\cite{Radford2021LearningSupervision, Sbrolli2022IC3D:Generation}.
+The advancement of pre-trained semantic-visual representation models like CLIP has greatly promoted the development of cross-modal synthesis models~\cite{Radford2021LearningSupervision}.
+However, as the pre-trained representations were not specifically trained on design data, the underlying design knowledge remains limited.
+Specifically, these models struggle to accurately reflect qualitative and quantitative design descriptions, requirements, and specifications, which can lead to invalid or suboptimal outcomes in design evaluation and synthesis.
+For instance, in Figure~\ref{fig:example}-A, the pre-trained model misinterprets the design requirement ``planar linkage mechanism \emph{tracing a straight line}," resulting in unsatisfactory linkage mechanisms.
+To bolster engineering design applications, the design community should either enhance existing pre-trained models with more domain knowledge or develop new models trained on comprehensive design datasets to glean more domain-specific understanding during multi-modal representation learning.